CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 We systematically test the latest versions of Chrome, Firefox and Internet Explorer browsers to ensure the best experience for our users.
 Older versions of these browsers are not systematically tested, but run smoothly in most cases.
 If, however, there is a problem specific to a particular version of one of these browsers, please contact us.

 These technical requirements may be modified according to technical developments of CrossKnowledge solutions.
+In addition to those, specific requirements apply to:
+- Facilitator in Front-office interface: workstation prerequisites above are applicable, except Internet Explorer which requires IE11 or above
+- Blendedˣ Embedded Web Resource Activity and Embedded BI tool in Analyze workspace: these features are used to integrate a 3rd party content from the web.
+CrossKnowledge can not guaranty the compatibility of the integrated content

 ### Tablet compatibility